JozzaOzza/Project2-frontend/README.md

     Java SE & Spring Boot - Functional application created in OOP language which meets requirements of Kanban board.

     Testing - Acceptable level of test coverage on back-end (MockMVC).
 The testing for this project has 97.7% coverage.
+See Figure 1

     Front-End Development - Functioning front-end website with API integration.

 Planning Resources:

     Using Jira Software I created a Kanban board.
 Within this I made 4 Epics relating to different phases of the project.
 An example of one of the Epics is below:

     Epic: Create the backend of the project